cs124/pa7-chatbot/README.md

 Although with the data provided you can be really creative, you are free to use the resources that you may want as long as they are integrated in the class chatbot.py.
 We will also optionally accept a file named PorterStemmer.py and a deps folder containing other files (we won't accept additional folders inside deps).
 The maximum size of all files that you will submit is strictly 100KB, so be careful if you add resources!

 Note: To avoid problems with submission, please make sure that the names of your files/folders exactly match the specifications above.
 That is, your optional deps folder must be named deps, and your optional PorterStemmer.py file must be named PorterStemmer.py.
 Both items (if included) must be in the same assignment directory with chatbot.py.

-## Ethics question
-Also included in `rubric.txt` is an ethics question that we would like you to answer about Chatbots.
-It is worth 2 points!

 ## Evaluation
 The TAs will grade your submission with respect to the [rubric](https://docs.google.com/spreadsheets/d/1v1f4moRUXAmA3zzjgaBIiq-LJTgaSBCHbWTZvDta808/edit#gid=0) by providing your chatbot with a standardized series of inputs.